Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 29 Januari 2026 16.55.43 UTC
+- WIB: Kamis, 29 Januari 2026 17.52.54 UTC
-- WITA: Kamis, 29 Januari 2026 17.55.43 UTC
+- WITA: Kamis, 29 Januari 2026 18.52.54 UTC
-- WIT: Kamis, 29 Januari 2026 18.55.43 UTC
+- WIT: Kamis, 29 Januari 2026 19.52.54 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: attitude
+Kategori: inspirational